CPUjoker303/netlify2.0/content/posts/cheap-capture-card-for-switch-best-buy.md

 ## Conclusion - Best Cheap Capture Card For Switch 2021

 If you want a capture card for only recording purposes, you can buy one from the product list.
-But If you want a capture card for both gaming and streaming purposes, you can only buy Elikliv USB 3.0 and UCEC capture card or Acodot Capture Card.
+But If you want a capture card for both gaming and streaming purposes, you can only buy Elikliv USB 3.0 and UCEC capture card or Acodot Twitch Capture Card 2021.